jcastro/Bli-PiKVM/README.md

 ```bash
 systemctl daemon-reload
 ```
-At this point PiKVM service should work as normal at the BliKVM IP Address
+At this point, PiKVM service should work as normal at the BlikVM IP address.

 Thanks to [kvmd-armbian](https://github.com/srepac/kvmd-armbian) by [@srepac](https://github.com/srepac).